Surface Algebras I: Dessins D'enfants, Surface Algebras, and Dessin Orders: Artin's L-functions

-With a complete understanding of the polynomial invariants, one can verify many of these conditions explicitely now since an explicit description of the generators and relations of the invariant rings and semi-invariant rings can be computed.
+With a complete understanding of the polynomial (semi)invariants, one can verify many of these conditions explicitely now since an explicit description of the generators and relations of the invariant rings and semi-invariant rings can be computed.
+This can be done for any Artin L-functions, not just those corresponding to automorphic representations.
 Moreover, the case of arbitrary extensions of number fields (not necessarily Galois) can be treated in detail, and it can be shown that the equations for induced characters are $\ZZ$-linear.
 All of these properties may be deduced for example from from \cite{SV}, \cite{D}, \cite{DW}, \cite{C}, and \cite{Do1, Do2, Do3, Do4}.
 Moreover, the behavior of the \emph{"restricted partition functions"} mentioned in \cite{CN1, CN2, CN3} can be explained via the results of \cite{Do1, Do2, Do3, Do4}.

-Setting up the background material on representation varieties, Schofield semi-invariants, the equivalent determinantal semi-invariants, and the Geometric Invariant Theory needed to describe the moduli stacks here would be potentially suicidal, so this is deferred to the next paper \cite{AS3}, which uses methods of \cite{AS2} to describe the indecomposable representations and the geometry of the representation varieties, and provides a complete description of all polynomial (semi)invariant functions on the representation varieties under the action of a connected reductive algebraic group whose Lie algebra is given by the noncommutative normalization of the surface order given by the completion of the surface algebra.
+Setting up the background material on representation varieties, Schofield semi-invariants, the equivalent determinantal semi-invariants, and the Geometric Invariant Theory needed to describe the moduli stacks here would take us too far from the material presented here, so this is deferred to the a followup paper, which uses methods of \cite{AS2} as well as methods developed in \cite{C}, \cite{CW}, \cite{CC}, and \cite{CCKW} to describe the indecomposable representations and the geometry of the representation varieties, and provides a complete description of all polynomial (semi)invariant functions on the representation varieties under the action of a connected reductive algebraic group whose Lie algebra is given by the noncommutative normalization of the surface order given by the completion of the surface algebra.